 I once applied for a tech job at a company that serves the film industry.
-I had experience as a film colorist and left it on my resume because I felt it would be relevant.
-I got questioned about it at every single interview.
+I had experience as a film colorist and put it on my resume because I felt it showed I had industry experience.
+Every interviewer asked me about that.
 It usually went like this:

 Them: “Are you sure you don’t want to be a colorist?”